 The year has just begun, which makes it is the perfect time for us to put strategies in place that will help us balance our work-home life to ensure a healthy mind.
-Here are four tips to help you achieve just that:
+Here are five tips to help you achieve just that:

 1. Have a schedule

 Having a schedule will help you plan out your day/week/month, and will give you more peace of mind than just taking things as they come.
 It will help you organise, which will help decrease any anxiety you may have.